OhioBob/Grannus-Expansion-Pack/README.md

   * PlanetShine works with GEP_Primary only, otherwise disabled.
   * EVE eclipses work with GEP_Primary only, otherwise disabled.
   * SCANsat day-night terminator works with GEP_Primary only, otherwise it is drawn incorrectly.
+  * Scatterer effects do not show in main menu or Tracking Station; this is normal.